watson/ipp-printer/README.md

 [open an issue](https://github.com/watson/ipp-printer/issues).

-Be aware that this module currently doesn't support any of the security features build in to IPP, so don't print anything you don't want others to know on an open network.
+Be aware that this module currently doesn't support any of the security features build into IPP, so don't print anything you don't want others to know on an open network.

 ## Installation